biktoz/MyAssistant/README.md

 # 🤖 MyAssistant
 This is a telegram Bot, made in Python, which can control your computer

+# ⛔️ Disclaimer
+**I'll don't take any responsibility for the use you will make of this bot**

 # ⌨️ Commands
 `/start` It starts the bot and send a message<br />
 `/shutdown` It will shutdown your PC<br />